Scripture Reference: John 5:1-15

-The slideshow and set of illustrations above cannot be viewed here on this website but can be downloaded directly from http://www.freebibleimages.org/illustrations/jesus-bethesda/.
+Click here to download the slideshow or images from http://www.freebibleimages.org/illustrations/jesus-bethesda/.
 The illustrations are the copyright of Arabs for Christ and are made available for free download under a Creative Commons Attribution-ShareAlike 3.0 Unported license.

 - Why was the lame man lying alone beside the Pool of Bethesda?
 Waiting to touch the bubbly water and be healed.

 - Why was the lame man beside the pool so sad?
 He could not get to the bubbly water in time to be healed.